 The main sources of ambient air pollution are petroleum powered motor vehicles and coal burning.
 The main sources of air pollution in homes are coal smoke, kerosine smoke (from lamps) and wood smoke.

 Berkeley Earth (2015) compared the health effects of air pollution to cigarette smoking.
 They found that living in the European Union exposed one to air pollution equivalent to smoking 1.6 cigarettes per day.
 For China the figure was 2.4, in Beijing, 4.0.
 Much of the air pollution in China and India is from coal burning.
-A number of Indian cities have similar air pollution problems as does Beijing and a substantial part of that pollution comes from burning Australian coal.
+A number of Indian cities have similar air pollution problems to Beijing and a substantial part of that pollution comes from burning coal from my country, Australia.

 As Frank Jotzo, Director, Centre for Climate Economics and Policy, Australian National University, wrote in The Coversation,